tomershay100/Anomaly-Detection-WebApp/README.md

 ## General
 ### Background
 This a web interface for anomalies detections.
-The Users are flight reserches or company's automatic services.
+The Users are flight reserchers or company's automatic services.
-The flight data includes the steering mode, speed, direction etc, and recorded into a csv file which can be loaded to the application.
+The CSV file includes features and values which can be loaded to the application.
-Thhis web applications displays a view designed to find anomalies in the data.
+This web application displays on a graph the anomalies of a selected feature and the anomalies of the most correlative to t feature.

 ### Project Description
-The idea is that the user will upload a normal flight file (e.g. _train) file_.
-The program will learn the normal flight and then the user will upload any flight file (e.g. _test file_).
-The application presents important flight data (**yaw, pitch, airspeed** etc) and graphs, which represent the flight data of a specific chosen featre, from the beggining to the current time of the simulation.
+The idea is that the user will upload a normal file (e.g. _train file_) .
+The program will learn the normal file and then the user will upload any file (e.g. _test file_).
+The application presents graphs, which represent the file data of a specific chosen featre and shows anomalies if exists.

 ### Project Stucture
 This project designed according to MVC architecture.
 The classes can be divided into 3 groups in order to divied the code into different layers.